kevinding0218/InterviewDocuments/Q and A/System Design/Consistent Hashing & Tiny URl.md

 ### Interviewr: how to reduce response time
 - Scale
-	- because the read would be much more than write
+1. Read more than write
 	- use cache aside to improve the speed
 	- cache needs to store two types of data
 		- long to short (for usage when generating short url)